GeekTrainer/learn-django/Module 1.md

                         wsgi.py
         ~~~
         1. The first or outer __myfirstproject__ in the structure is your root directory which contains the entire project.
         2. Next you have __manage__.__py__.
 This is a command-line utility that is created in every Django project and actually has the same function as 'django-admin'.
-Below is an example of how this could be used if you were inside of the project folder and wanted to see the available subcommands.
+Below is an example of how this could be used if you were inside the project folder and wanted to see the available subcommands.

             For more information about these two command-line utilities click [here][6].
         ~~~